Mariana 10:10 FTSE Kick Out Plan August 2020 (Option 3)

 Margam, Neath Port Talbot

-The Mariana 10:10 FTSE Kick Out Plan is a 10 year two weeks Plan with the potential to mature early from the end of the Plans second year.
+The Mariana 10:10 FTSE Kick Out Plan is a 10 year two-week Plan with the potential to mature early from the end of the Plans first year.

-The Plan is constructed to offer a Potential Return of 14% in Option 3 for each year the Plan runs with the possibility of early maturity and the full repayment of Initial Capital from the end of the Plan’s second year and annually thereafter.
+The Plan has three options and is constructed to offer a Potential Return of 10% in Option 3 for each year the Plan runs with the possibility of early maturity and the full repayment of Initial Capital from the end of the Plan’s first year and annually thereafter.
 The Potential Return is only payable if the Plan kicks out.

 Should the Closing Price of the Underlying Asset on an Observation Date be at or above the Kick Out Trigger Level, the Plan will mature early, repaying your Initial Capital plus the Potential Return multiplied by the number of years the Plan has run.

-The Kick Out observations begin on the second anniversary date and continue on an annual basis until the Plan’s Maturity Date (from 11 April 2022 to 09 April 2030).
+The Kick Out observations begin on the first anniversary date and continue on an annual basis until the Plan’s Maturity Date (from 15 August 2022 to 14 August 2030).

 If on the Maturity Date the Closing Price of the Underlying Asset is less than 70% of the Start Level (representing a decline of more than 30% from the Start Level), your Initial Capital will be lost at a rate of 1% for every 1% the Closing Price of the Underlying Asset is below the Start Level.

 The Plan has the opportunity to kick out on an Observation Date providing the Closing Price of